trinodb/trino/presto-docs/src/main/sphinx/security/cli.rst

 Java Keystore File for TLS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Access to the Presto coordinator must be through HTTPS when using Kerberos authentication.
-The Presto coordinator uses a :ref:`Java Keystore
+Access to the Trino coordinator must be through HTTPS when using Kerberos authentication.
+The Trino coordinator uses a :ref:`Java Keystore
 <server_java_keystore>` file for its TLS configuration.
 This file can be
 copied to the client machine and used for its configuration.

-Presto CLI execution
+Trino CLI execution
 --------------------

-In addition to the options that are required when connecting to a Presto coordinator, that does not require Kerberos authentication, invoking the CLI with Kerberos support enabled requires a number of additional command line options.
+In addition to the options that are required when connecting to a Trino coordinator, that does not require Kerberos authentication, invoking the CLI with Kerberos support enabled requires a number of additional command line options.
 The simplest way to invoke the CLI is with a wrapper script.